 In 1805, the Main Public School came under the full jurisdiction of the men's gymnasium, which was then opened in Irkutsk, whose pupils had the right to enter universities after graduation.

-In 1893, another specialized secondary educational institution was opened - the Irkutsk Mining School, the main task of which was to train foreman-installers for the needs of the mining business, and especially for the gold industry.
+In 1893, another specialized secondary educational institution was opened — the Irkutsk Mining School.
+The main task of the Irkutsk Mining School was to train foreman-installers for the needs of the mining business, and especially for the gold industry.
 The duration of training was determined at 4 years.